D4rk-5ky/Syncerate/README.md

 | `MQTT_JSON_Status` | No | Independently enables structured success/failure JSON status.
 It may run together with the old MQTT/HA outputs or by itself while `Use_MQTT = No`.
 JSON is always non-retained. |
 | `mqtt_json_topic` | When `MQTT_JSON_Status = Yes` | Dedicated JSON-only topic.
 It must differ from an enabled `mqtt_topic` and `HomeAssistant_Available`; every JSON publish hard-codes `retain = false`. |

+Boolean options (`UseSSHAgent`, `RetryBrokenPipe`, `Use_MQTT`, `Use_HomeAssistant`, and `MQTT_JSON_Status`) accept `Yes`/`No`, `True`/`False`, `1`/`0`, or `On`/`Off` case-insensitively.
+Other spellings are rejected at startup instead of being silently treated as disabled.

+When MQTT is enabled, the broker address, valid port, and the topics required by the enabled channel are validated before replication starts.
 Although some integrations are disabled with `No`, the required keys should remain in the configuration so startup validation succeeds.
+Required text options may not be empty; use the documented `No` value to disable mail, logging, or the system action.

 ## Syncoid command templates

-The template must contain these case-sensitive placeholders:
+The template must contain exactly one occurrence of each of these case-sensitive placeholders:

 ```text
 SourceDataSet